yifan668/hw2/README.md

  </br>

 Question 3:  </br>
-Does the number of exits increase at a stable rate? </br>
+a.
+Does the number of exits increase at a stable rate?Or are there more exits performed during certain VM operations? </br>
+After the CPUID function executing, the number of exits increasing.
+b.
 How many exits does a full VM boot entail? </br>
+There are approximately 24 millions exits.